Tianlian: Tianlian I

 Tianlian I consists of five satellites, all based on the DFH-3 satellite bus.
 The first satellite of the series, Tianlian I-01, was launched on the maiden flight of the Long March 3C launch vehicle on 25 April 2008.
 With the launch of Tianlian I-03, a spacecraft could be tracked for 70% of its orbit, compared to only 15% without the constellation.

 Tianlian II

-Tianlian II is the second generation of the constellation and currently consists of 5 satellites based on the DFH-4 satellite bus.
+Tianlian II is the second generation of the constellation and currently consists of 6 satellites based on the DFH-4 satellite bus.
 The second generation system greatly improves data transmission rates and its multi-targeting ability.
 This in turn improves spacecraft operational safety and flexibility.

+Tianlian III

+Tianlian III is the third generation of the constellation and launched its first satellite on 29 July 2026 from the Wenchang Space Launch Site with the Long March 7A rocket.
+It is based on the enhanced platform of DFH-4 satellite bus, DFH-4E which provides further improvements to the satellite platform's carrying capacity.
+Equipped with a new generation of payload products, the satellite's multi-user parallel data transmission capability has been significantly enhanced.